edwardchoh/miniscope/README.md

 miniscope is a code explorer, powered by cscope and Golang.
 This is inspired by code search and cross reference engine like OpenGrok.

 It comes as a single, batteries-included, static binary.
-No need to install OpenGrok, all you need is to index your code with cscope beforehand.
+No need to install OpenGrok, all you need is to install cscope beforehand.

 ## Features